The Caravan of Memory

 - 1. The first objective is to bring joy to the elderly through Music and Tango; making them sing, dance, move, empathize with other residents and caregivers.
 To make them feel alive, in the moment, through music and physical movement.
 The idea is also to install the project lastingly on each place of the stage via Therapeutic Tango training.
 This first objective is, for the moment, achieved, with actions on the ground.
 A choir has been created at Domaine des Gueules Cassées in Le Coudon, and a workshop for wheelchairs in Decize.

 - 2. The second objective is to allow as many people as possible to benefit from this new non-medicated therapy.
 For this, The Caravan of Memory seeks to implement Tango Workshops in all the facilities that want it; the action among the six Isatis association´s establishments is part of this logic.

-- 3. The third objective is the understanding and validation, by Research, of Music and Dance positive power.
-Both through the training and the workshops, the researchers are present with "serious game" and accelerometers whose readings validate the intuitions.
+- 3. The third objective is the understanding and validation, by research of Music and Dance’s positive power.
+Both through the training and the workshops, the researchers are present with "serious game" and accelerometers whose readings validate the premises.

-- 4. The fourth objective is, always, to preserve the images of residents transformations during the workshops, because images speak better than words, and also, they are essential to support the Research and the Communication.
+- 4. The fourth objective is, always, to record the images of residents’ transformations during the workshops, because images speak louder than words, and also, they are essential to support the Research and the Communication.